SOITLÂ – The Bone Dreamer

 • Ongoing access to the trail community through the Riverbank conversations (forum) including monthly Prayer Tree and seasonal Travellers’ Archive (library of shared work), Daweyo and Lagyâno Galleries (for sharing photos), Swanna Gallery (for sharing song recordings) & Sister Map.
 New access to the Soitlâ Gallery.

 • Suggested minimum journey time each moon is 20 hours.
-It can take longer but it is important not to feel rushed in your journey, so there is no limit to how long you travel with this journey.
+It can take much longer as this third arc of the trail is intricate and intense.
+It is important not to feel rushed in your journey, so there is no limit to how long you travel with this journey.

 Open to trail travellers who have completed the LAGYÂNO Journey.